kisnorbert87/EXXOGEN/README.md

-​This benchmark dataset provides quantum-level transport boundaries, interaction classifications, and binding energy matrices.
+​This reference dataset contains quantum-level transport limits, interaction classifications, and binding energy matrices.
-(does not include the full vibration profile)
+(It does not include the full vibrational profile, please contact us for the complete dataset.)

 ​Contents: